Aomori Prefecture: 1945 to present

-In March 1985, after 23 years of labor and a financial investment of 690 billion yen, the Seikan Tunnel finally linked the islands of Honshū and Hokkaidō, thereby becoming the longest tunnel of its kind in the world.
+In March 1985, after 23 years of labor and a financial investment of 690 billion yen, the Seikan Tunnel finally linked the islands of Honshū and Hokkaido, thereby becoming the longest tunnel of its kind in the world.
 Almost exactly three years later, on March 13, railroad service was inaugurated on the Tsugaru Kaikyo Line.
 The tunnel's opening to rail traffic saw the end of the Seikan Ferry rail service.
-During their 80 years of service, the Seikan rail ferries sailed between Aomori and Hakodate some 720,000 times, carrying 160 million passengers.
-It continues to operate between the cities, ferrying automobile traffic and passengers rather than trains.
+During their 80 years of service, the Seikan rail ferries sailed between Aomori City and Hakodate some 720,000 times, carrying 160 million passengers.
+Ferry service continues to operate between the cities, ferrying automobile traffic and passengers rather than trains.